turingschool/front-end-curriculum/lessons/http-rest-node-server.md

 Now we could add the POST, PUT and DELETE methods to this app, but it's kind of a pain in the ass dealing with reading and writing files.
 What we need is a database to help with the pain.

 Enter [MongoDB](https://www.mongodb.com/) and [mongoosejs](http://mongoosejs.com/docs/guide.html).
-MongoDB is a free NoSQL database and mongoosejs allows us to set the model schema and do CRUD functionality to our models.
+MongoDB (huMONGOus) is a free NoSQL database and mongoosejs allows us to set the model schema and do CRUD functionality to our models.
 Think of NoSQL database as a collection of key-value pairs, with the values being arrays, hashes, strings, ints...
-MongoDB calls one set of key-value pairs a collection.
-They are easy to create, flexible to add and change and 'Javascripty' to query.
-The shortcomings are if you have a lot of complex relationships that are related (tomorrows lesson on SQL talks about relational databases)
+MongoDB calls one set of key-value pairs a collection (very similiar to a JSON-like object).
+They are easy to create, flexible to add and change, 'Javascripty' to query and fast in searching.
+It provides a more horizontal/flat storage of data that is helpful in large datasets.
+The shortcomings are if you have a lot of complex relationships that are related it can be difficult to get back what you need, there aren't consistent interfaces and there isn't a low-level query language.
+Tomorrows lesson on SQL talks about relational databases.

 Let's add mongodb and mongoose: